-If you purchased shares in the third Commonwealth Bank of Australia (CBA) offer or the first float of Telstra from the Government (through instalment receipts) and you sold them during the year, you may have to pay capital gains tax.
+If you purchased shares in the Commonwealth Bank of Australia (CBA) or the first float of Telstra from the Government (through instalment receipts) and you sold them during the year, you may have to pay capital gains tax.

-If you use the indexation method to calculate your capital gain, indexation of the first and final instalment amounts is available from the date when the first instalment was paid.
-Indexation is available from the following dates:
+If you use the indexation method to calculate your capital gain, indexation of the instalments is available from the following dates:

+- for CBA -first instalment-13 July 1996

+-final instalment-14 November 1997

-- for CBA 3-13 July 1996 (first instalment date) - for Telstra 1-15 November 1997 (first instalment date).
+- for Telstra -first instalment-15 November 1997

+- -final instalment 17 November 1998.

-For more information, see the publication Personal investors guide to capital gains tax.
+For more information, see Taxation Determination TD 98/11-Income tax: capital gains: when are shares acquired, and instalments paid, under the Commonwealth Bank of Australia (CBA) and Telstra public share offers? or the publication Personal investors guide to capital gains tax.
 To find out how to get these publications, see the inside front cover.